Russia responds to US proposal to deescalate Ukraine crisis | Law-Order

 A State Department official declined to offer details of the response, saying it "would be unproductive to negotiate in public" and they would leave it up to Russia to discuss their counterproposal.

-UNITED NATIONS (AP) — Russia accused the West on Monday of “whipping up tensions” over Ukraine and said the U.S. had brought “pure Nazis” to power in Kyiv as the U.N.
-Security Council held a stormy and bellicose debate on Moscow's troop buildup near its southern neighbor.
+Russia accused the West on Monday of "whipping up tensions" over Ukraine and said the US had brought "pure Nazis" to power in Kyiv as the UN Security Council held a stormy and bellicose debate on Moscow's troop buildup near its southern neighbor.

 "If they hadn't done this, then we to date would be living in a spirit of good neighborly relations and mutual cooperation," Nebenzia said.
 "However, some in the West just don't clearly like this positive scenario.
 What's happening today is yet another attempt to drive a wedge between Russia and Ukraine."
 Nebenzia pointedly left the council chamber as the Ukrainian Ambassador Sergiy Kyslytsya started to speak.
 "How long Russia will pressure, will pursue a clear attempt to push Ukraine and its partners into a Kafka trap?"
 Kyslytsva asked.